-• When an AREDS2 supplement is the proven choice for reducing the risk of macular degeneration
+- When an AREDS2 formula is recommended to help reduce the risk of macular degeneration progression

 Why OTC Eye Vitamins Matter